vegetableclean/qcar-touchdrive/README.md

 Developed by **Chieh Tsai (Emery)**
 Autonomic Computing Lab (ACL) — University of Arizona
 Advisor: **Prof. Salim Hariri**

+Based on and extended from the official **Quanser QCar manual_drive.py** codebase.
+Special thanks to **Quanser Inc.** for their foundational QCar platform and API.

 Cite as:
 > Tsai, C. (2025). *QCar TouchDrive: A Mobile Dual-Joystick Teleoperation Interface for Quanser QCar.* Autonomic Computing Lab, University of Arizona.